ponnhide/patchworklib/README.md

 </details>

-**Version 0.2.1 is released.
+**01212022 Version 0.2.1 is released.
 Some bugs for 'load_seaborngrid' were fixed.**

 <details>
-<summary> <b>01222022: Version 0.2.0 is released.
+<summary> <b>01202022: Version 0.2.0 is released.
 Patchworklib is now possible to arrange Seabron gridded plots.
 The "stack" function is added.
 Some bugs were fixed. </b> </summary>

 #### Arranging seaborn gridded plots
 Patchworklib supported the function to arange multiple seborn plots generated based on axisgrid (FacetGrid, PairGrid, and JointGrid).